 BERNE — With the funding from the American Legion in Altamont behind them, four Berne-Knox-Westerlo students will head to Boys State, the elite educational program for studying government.

 Boys State is run by the American Legion, a nationwide veterans’ organization, and uses an intense week-long course of activities with military supervision to train rising seniors to be leaders.

-Four BKW juniors — Nicholas Nagengast, Thomas Fisher, Kyle Anderson, and Thomas Payne — are headed to Boys State in June.
+Four BKW juniors — Nick Nagengast, Thomas Fisher, Kyle Anderson, and Thomas Payne — are headed to Boys State in June.
 Formerly, BKW wasn’t represented.

 A forceful legion member and BKW graduate, Ed Ackroyd, however, approached the school board this year about gathering candidates for the program.
 Four were selected as candidates, and Ackroyd inquired about their sponsorship opportunities at the American Legion in Altamont.
 Two could go.
 Then the legion riders offered to sponsor one student, and so did the Sons of the American Legion.